TraxData313/raspberry-home-guardian/README.md

-# raspberry-home-guardian - in progress...
+# RPI Home Guardian
-- Detects motion, captures video, uploads the video to AWS S3 bucket and the user receives email/SMS notification.
+- Detects motion, records video, uploads it to the cloud (AWS S3) and the user gets email/SMS

 ## Build steps: